- Home

 Mathematics is a core subject within school and the Mathematics Long Term Plan follows the National Curriculum.

-Within each class there will be a mathematical display, where strategies which are currently being taught are displayed.
-Pupils’ mathematical work will be recorded in books with squared paper.
+Pupil’s mathematical work, including arithmetic, will be recorded in books with squared paper.
 The size of the squares will be dependent on the key stage.

 Assessment will take place across lessons, at the end of each strand and across the school year.
-Pupils will complete half termly arithmetic tests and termly reasoning tests, these are used to inform further teaching and learning.

 Impact